abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

 Tables should be seen as extensions of the higher levels.
 E.g. Level2 MUST contain all the fields of Level3.
 Fields of an higher level HAL MAY be converted from OPTIONAL to REQUIRED but not vice-versa.

-Level 3 HAL – Application Level
+Level 3 HAL – application level
 -------------------------------

 "Able to run large batches of circuits".